 Output:CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 695efa2ace69 fedora "/bin/bash" 58 seconds ago Up 56 seconds first_fedora

 By default Above command will list only running containers.
 To list all containers (including stopped containers) use the following command.

 docker ps -a

 You can start, stop or attach to any containers with the following commands.
-To start the container use the following command.
+To start the container using the following command.

 docker start container_id

 sudo docker stop container_id

 To attach to the currently running container use the following command.

 sudo docker attach container_id